Stay in touch

-HackMotion sensor contains gyroscope which measures rotation of the lead wrist in global coordinate system.
-In contrast, local coordinate system measures wrist to elbow relationship.
+HackMotion sensor contains gyroscope which measures rotation of the lead wrist in global coordinate system (local coordinate system would measure only wrist to elbow relationship – pronation/supination).

-This rotation metric can also be called “absolute rotation” as opposed to “relative rotation” of the wrist.
-So a body turn which rotates the wrist away from the address position will also influence the rotation and get measured.
+This rotation metric can also be called “global rotation” as opposed to “relative rotation” of the wrist.
+Since body rotation also rotates the wrist it will also be measured as part of this “global rotation”.

-Est. P6 to Imp. – Amount of Rotation from P6 position to Impact P7
+Est. P6 to Imp. – Amount of Rotation from P6 to P7

-Imp. to Est. P8 – Amount of Rotation from P7 Impact to P8 position
+Imp. to Est. P8 – Amount of Rotation from P7 to P8

 position P6 – Club shaft is parallel to ground BEFORE impact